jet/equinox/README.md

 * State management
 * Retrieval optimizations

-This allows *you* to compose the libraries into an architecture that fits your apps' needs.
+This enables *you* to compose the libraries into an architecture that fits your apps' needs.

 It does not and will not handle projections and subscriptions.
 Refer to [Propulsion](https://github.com/jet/propulsion) for those cases.

 # Table of Contents
 * [Getting Started](#getting-started)